-While the phy is not receiving valid 8b10b characters (e.g., while it receives D.C. idle, or after receiving D.C. idle while retraining and/or trying to attain dword synchronization), it shall not try to repeat characters and may transmit anything other than TRAIN patterns or ALIGN (0)s (e.g., D.C. idle, rotating ALIGNs, or COMINIT).
-If a phy tries to attain dword synchronization and does not do so, it should transmit COMINIT.
+While the phy is not receiving valid 8b10b characters (e.g., while it receives D.C. idle, or after receiving D.C. idle while retraining and/or trying to attain dword synchronization), it should not try to repeat characters and may transmit anything (e.g., D.C. idle, rotating ALIGNs, or COMINIT).